Rossalieee/Honest-calculator/README.md

 ### [Password Hacker](https://hyperskill.org/projects/80?track=2)

+[Here](https://github.com/Rossalieee/Hyperskill-python-projects/blob/main/password-hacker/README.md) you can find more information about each stage of this project
 ### [Convoy Shipping Company](https://hyperskill.org/projects/151)

 You're employed at "Convoy", a family transport company.
 Things are not going well financially, so your bosses want you to create a database to manage the company's assets in a better way and introduce scoring machines to automate some work.
 You will be dealing with different file formats to export data to various systems.